NateWr/vp-growth-movement/src/stories/bds.md

 intro: |
   The BDS movement strategically **builds people power** to end corporate, state, and institutional complicity in Israel’s system of oppression.

-  Over 20 years, boycott, divestment, and sanctions (BDS) campaigns have grown to include community activists, workers and unions, student groups, religious leaders and cultural icons worldwide.
+  Over twenty years, boycott, divestment, and sanctions (BDS) campaigns have grown to include community activists, workers and unions, student groups, religious leaders and cultural icons worldwide.
 events:
   - id: palestinian-civil-society-calls-for-boyc-2005-07-09
     title: The BDS call
     summary: More than 170 Palestinian civil society organizations call for boycott, divestment, and sanctions (BDS) against Israel until it complies with international law.
   - id: archbishop-desmond-tutu-endorses-bds-2005-09-01
     title: Inspiration
     summary: The BDS call is inspired by the South African anti-apartheid movement.
-Anti-apartheid icon Archbishop Desmond Tutu was one of the first **high profile supporters** of the BDS movement, endorsing the call months after its release and regularly supporting BDS campaigns.
+Anti-apartheid icon Archbishop Desmond Tutu was one of the first high profile supporters of the BDS movement, endorsing the call months after its release and regularly supporting BDS campaigns.
   - id: canadian-union-of-postal-workers-votes-t-2008-04-17
     title: Solidarity Forever
     summary: The Canadian Union of Postal Workers, representing over 50,000 postal workers across Canada, becomes the first national union in North America to adopt a BDS resolution.
 Scores of trade unions across the world have endorsed BDS in solidarity with Palestinian workers, who often bear the brunt of Israel’s systematic destruction of the Palestinian economy.